-Evaluations of the program by participants from across the years have been very positive.
-Comments about the overall workshop included: “training sessions were outstanding”; “speakers were great”; “thoughtful, educational and entertaining event”; and “staff was very helpful,” “loved being able to attend virtually” and “keep up the great work!”
+Evaluations of the program by participants from across the years have been positive.
+Comments about the overall workshop included: “these workshops are outstanding,” “speakers were great,” “thoughtful, educational and entertaining event,” “staff was very helpful,” “loved being able to attend virtually” and “keep up the great work!”
 Comments about the individual workshop sessions include:

 - “Wow!
 Sensational!
-Personal stories made it REAL and made it seem we all have the ability to run.
+Personal stories made it REAL and made it seem we all have the ability to run.”